 The term “Winding up” in this case meant that investors who had their money invested into those six Franklin Templeton schemes could not be able to withdraw their cash based on the value of the underlying assets as the money got frozen.

-The fund house (in this case, FT) then attempts to get back the value invested in those schemes either by selling the underlying assets, such as corporate bonds, or waiting for them to reach maturity when those companies will pay back what is owed.
+The fund house (in this case, FT) then attempts to get back the value invested in those schemes either by selling the underlying assets, such as corporate bonds or by waiting for them to reach maturity when those companies will pay back what is owed.

 In its 333-page order, the Karnataka HC scrutinized various aspects of the matter, pulling up the Securities and Exchange Board of India (SEBI) and the trustees in Franklin Templeton’s decision to wind up its debt schemes.
 The court hauled SEBI for its lack of responsiveness in handling the winding up of the schemes and that it had a lot to answer.
 In a nutshell, a major part of the HC’s order involved existing regulatory guidelines for winding up any mutual fund scheme.